yaythecloud/ias-dynamodb/README.md

   - DynamoDB Table

-**Important**: I am not setting a Terraform version on this module.
+**Disclaimer**: I am not setting a Terraform version on this module.
+This module should be used for personal use only and not for corporate / enterprise use.
+I am not responsible for anything you decide to use this module for.

 The following variables are just for my tracking purposes and are not used in the module.